mindspore-ai/docs/install/mindspore_ascend310_install_pip_en.md

 This script performs the following operations:

-- Install the dependencies required by MindSpore, such as GCC and gmp.
+- Install the dependencies required by MindSpore, such as GCC.
 - Install Python3 and pip3 and set them as default.
 - Install MindSpore Ascend 310 by pip.